unl0ck/homeassistant-addon-vzlogger/README.md

 > ⚠️ **Clarification:** I am not the author of the great vzlogger software.
 > Please visit [the vzlogger GitHub Repository](https://wiki.volkszaehler.org/software/controller/vzlogger) for more information.

+This is just a form from Markus Siebert [Hass-Addon](https://github.com/markussiebert/homeassistant-addon-vzlogger).

 This Repository contains the dockerimage of the Home Assistant Addon for vzlogger.
 The addon was created to offer an easy to use way to integrate vzlogger to your Home Assistant setup, as it's the most powerfull metering tool I know at the moment.

-This docker image is based on the a[addon-debian-base image](https://github.com/hassio-addons/addon-debian-base)
+This docker image is based on the [addon-debian-base image](https://github.com/hassio-addons/addon-debian-base) and still *WIP!!!*

 ## Links